MrMicrowaveOven/AlgorithmsCurriculum/README.md

     * Do pairboarding every weekday at 11am until you are employed.
     * Rehearse the harder questions once you get through the list.
     * Try [Codility][codility] if you want to do more on your own.
+* Attend the Resumes and Cover Letters lecture.
-* Finish your résumé and cover letter.
+* Draft your resume.

 [fortune500]: ./mass-applying/fortune500.md
 [pair-boarding-curriculum]: ./interview-prep/pairboarding/index.md#index